Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/dealing-with-latency.md

 ### Client Side Prediction
 Predicting what the server will send you.

-Prediction is a very common way of making an educated "guess" as to what the server will send you.
+Prediction is a common way of making an educated "guess" as to what the server will send you.
 Your game can stay server authoritative, but instead of waiting a full RTT for your action results, your client can simulate and run gameplay code of what it thinks will happen as soon as your players trigger inputs.
 For example, instead of waiting a full RTT for the server to tell me where I moved, I can directly update my movements according to my inputs.
-This is very close to client authority, except with this technique you can be corrected:
+This is close to client authority, except with this technique you can be corrected:
 The world (and especially the internet) is messy.
 A client can guess wrong.
 An event produced by another player can come and mess your own local guess or your physic simulation can be non-deterministic.
 With the movement example, I can have an enemy come and stun me while I thought I can still move.
-200 ms latency is enough time for a stun to happen and create a discrepancy between the move I "predicted" client side and what really happened server side.
+200 ms latency is enough time for a stun to happen and create a discrepancy between the move I "predicted" client side and what happened server side.
 This is where "reconciliation" (or "correction") comes in play.
 The client keeps a history of the positions it predicted.
 Being still server authoritative, the client still receives (outdated by x ms of latency) positions coming from the server.
 The client will validate whether the positions it predicted in the past fits with the old positions coming from the server.
 The client can then detect discrepancies and "correct" its position according to the server's authoritative position.
 This way, clients can stay server authoritative while still be reactive.